 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hawardens include Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

 Early Notables of the Hawardens family (pre 1700)

-More information is included under the topic Early Hawardens Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Hawardens Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawardens family